-Beyu Caffe (pronounced be-you) is a combination of four business models – coffee shop, restaurant, bar, and live music venue – successfully wrapped into one unique business concept.
-We offer breakfast, lunch, and dinner with an all-day menu (excluding breakfast until 10:30AM) and also a special brunch menu on both Saturday and Sunday mornings.
+Beyù Caffè (pronounced be-you) is a combination of four business models in downtown Durham, NC – coffee shop, restaurant, bar, and live jazz club – successfully wrapped into one unique business venture.
+Our restaurant offers breakfast, lunch, dinner, and desserts in addition to a special brunch menu on both Saturday and Sunday mornings.

-Our coffee and espresso drinks range from locally roasted brewed coffee and traditional coffee beverages (i.e. lattes, mochas, cappuccinos, etc.) to both specialty and signature coffee beverages (i.e. Oprah Mocha, Caramello Macchiato, Pumpkin Spice Latte, etc.).
-We also offer non coffee beverages such as herbal teas, chai lattes, and bottled sodas.
+Our specialty coffee and espresso drinks range from locally roasted coffee and traditional coffee beverages (i.e. lattes, mochas, cappuccinos, etc.) to both signature coffee drinks and coffee cocktails (i.e. Oprah Mocha, Caramello Macchiato, Irish Coffee, etc.).
+We also offer non-coffee beverages such as herbal teas, chai lattes, and bottled sodas.

-Beyu Caffe offers a full bar ranging from bottled wines, craft beers on draft, and quality cocktails and martinis.
-We offer premium live jazz supporting both local artists and students, while also bringing in national acts.
-We have had the privilege of having several notable artists perform at Beyu Caffe including Grammy Award winners, Branford Marsalis, Roy Hargrove, and John Brown; Grammy Nominated artists such as Caroline Malachi and Nina Freelon; and several well-known local artists.
+Beyù Caffè offers a full bar ranging from bottled wines, craft beers on draft, and quality cocktails and martinis.
+We offer premium live jazz supporting both local artists and students, while also bringing in national recording artists.
+We have had the privilege of having several notable artists grace the Beyu stage ranging from Grammy award winners Branford Marsalis and Roy Hargrove, to Grammy nominated and national recording artists, Dionne Farris, Carolyn Malachi, Nnenna Freelon, John Brown, and Cyrus Chestnut.

 The Full Version

-The true start of Beyu Caffe is traced back to over 7 years ago while I was working as a financial advisor in New York, only 2 years after graduating from Duke University (Go Blue Devils!).
+The true start of Beyù Caffè is traced back to 2004 while I was working as a financial advisor in New York City, only 2 years after graduating from Duke University (Go Blue Devils!).
 It was during this time when I reached what I considered a very low-point in my life.
 Simultaneously my father passed suddenly from this world, and the company I was working for surprisingly announced that it was going through a bank merger.
 The merger forced several persons to lose their jobs, many of whom were my very close friends, and two of whom were my personal mentors.
 Ironically, despite the string of bad luck, I was moving up with the company as a very successful and honest financial advisor; but, I just couldn’t escape the grave reality of life from my father’s death: tomorrow is never guaranteed!
-So on New Years Day 2005 I did the unthinkable and decided to take the road less traveled—own and operate my own business; and the entrepreneurial spirit to create Beyu Caffe was born.
+So on New Years Day 2005 I did the unthinkable and decided to take the road less traveled—own and operate my own business; and thus the entrepreneurial spirit to create Beyù Caffè was born!

-Now, I wasn’t completely crazy to just walk away from a paycheck.
+Now, I was NOT completely crazy to just walk away from a paycheck.
 After all, there was one monumental problem—I had absolutely no clue as to what I wanted to do.
 So not knowing where to start, I did what anyone would do who’s a little lost or confused…I searched Google!
-I jumped online to do some research about entrepreneurship, and came across the book of a lifetime, The McGraw-Hill Guide to Starting Your Own Business: A Step-by-Step Blueprint for the First-Time Entrepreneur by Stephen C. Harper.
+I jumped online to do some research about entrepreneurship, and came across a book that changed my life, The McGraw-Hill Guide to Starting Your Own Business: A Step-by-Step Blueprint for the First-Time Entrepreneur by Stephen C. Harper.
 This book was magical (and a blessing) in a sense that it did not teach me how to start a restaurant or any other particular business, but rather to discover my own personal strengths and weaknesses, thus determining the best business suitable for me.

-After reading the book and taking notes, I ended up putting the various components of Beyu Caffe together (i.e. coffee, wine, music, spoken word, etc.), although I didn’t really know it at the time.
-What came to mind most often were my experiences working for multiple retail restaurants and businesses since the age of 15; thank you Subway and Chic-Fil-A for hiring this high school teenager!
+After reading the book and taking notes, I ended up putting the various components of Beyù Caffè together (i.e. coffee, wine, music, spoken word, etc.), although I didn’t really know it at the time.
+What came to mind most often were my experiences working for multiple retail businesses ranging from restaurants, movie theater, amusement park, grocery store, etc. since the age of 15!
 As cheesy as it sounds, I enjoyed the ability to make someone’s day brighter by offering a warm smile and great service; a sense of passing on positive energy to others.

-A second critical element was my infatuation for a marvelous European coffeehouse in my hometown of Atlanta, GA.
+A second critical element from my notes was my infatuation for a marvelous European coffeehouse in my hometown of Atlanta, GA.
 The experiences at this coffeehouse provided me with so many fond memories that I wanted to do the same for others; to create a unique concept whereby people could form new and cherished memories, all in a relaxed and warm atmosphere.
-With the help of two of my best friends, Edmond and Chris, who kept encouraging me in New York when I left finance by simply saying, “just be you bro,” which meant the answers would naturally come, and so the name Beyu Caffe (again, pronounced be-you) was born.
+With the help of two of my best friends, Edmond and Chris, who kept encouraging me in New York when I left finance by simply saying, “just be you, bro” which meant the answers would naturally come from walking my personal path; and so the journey of creating Beyù Caffè (again, pronounced be-you) was born.